dustinpfister/blog_posts/_posts/lodash_repeat.md

 layout: post
 categories: lodash
 id: 494
-updated: 2022-01-24 11:09:45
+updated: 2022-01-24 11:13:13
-version: 1.18
+version: 1.19
 ---

-This post is on the [lodash repeat](https://lodash.com/docs/4.17.11#repeat) method which is a string method that is just a quick way of creating a new string that is a product of repeating another given string a number of given times.
+This post is on the [lodash repeat](https://lodash.com/docs/4.17.11#repeat) method which is a string method that is just a quick way of creating a new [string](/2019/01/25/js-javascript-string/) that is a product of repeating another given string a number of given times.
 This is something that comes up now and then when working with projects, and it is kind of nice to have a quick convenience method in place to save me the trouble of having to do this myself each time.

-Still it is not to hard to just do the same thing vanilla javaScript style so lets look at more than one solution for repeating a string a number of times whe it comes to just using native javaScript by itself also.
+There are however a number of other lodash methods that can also be used to preform this kind of task and not just with strings.
+Also it is not to hard to just do the same thing vanilla javaScript style so lets look at more than one solution for repeating a string a number of times when it comes to just using native javaScript by itself also.

 <!-- more -->